ibm-cloud-docs/text-to-speech/http.md

 ## Specifying an audio format
 {: #format}

-Both versions of the `synthesize` method take an optional query parameter named `accept` to specify the requested audio format (MIME type) of the audio.
+Both versions of the `/v1/synthesize` method take an optional query parameter named `accept` to specify the requested audio format (MIME type) of the audio.
 (You can also specify the value with the `Accept` request header.)
 The parameter accepts the following audio formats.

 <table>
   <caption>Table 3.
 Supported audio formats</caption>